anu81785/DeepL-translator-autoamtion-using-python-selenium/README.md

    pip install selenium
    pip install webdriver_manager

-2. Create a file translator.py in your local machine and paste all the code inside above translator.py file
+2. Create a file translator.py in your local machine and paste all the code from translator.py file above to your file.
 3. Create a file with .txt extension in the same directory where your translator.py file exists.
 4. Paste all the text in that you want to convert from german to english in small paragraphs.
 Make sure to keep one line gap after each paragraphs.
 One para should not be more than 5000 characters.
 5. Change the directory in command line in which your translator.py file exists.